What is Amjevita and how is it used?

 In Study CD-III at Week 4, 58% (499/854) of patients were in clinical response and were assessed in the primary analysis.
 At Weeks 26 and 56, greater proportions of patients who were in clinical response at Week 4 achieved clinical remission in the adalimumab 40 mg every other week maintenance group compared to patients in the placebo maintenance group (see Table 12).
 The group that received adalimumab therapy every week did not demonstrate significantly higher remission rates compared to the group that received adalimumab every other week.

-Table 12: Maintenance of Clinical Remission in CD-III
+Table 12.
+Maintenance of Clinical Remission in CD-III (Percent of Patients)

 * p < 0.001 for adalimumab vs. placebo pairwise comparisons of proportions